xur94-maker/SeoulInside/READMEym2605_3Dke.md

+Built an LHC in the Browser — Making the Yang-Mills Collider A relativistic particle physics simulator in pure JavaScript
+B. Sun | Seoul Inside
+Jun 03, 2026

+A few days ago, I asked myself a strange question.

+“Could I just run a CERN particle collider in the browser?”

+The short answer — yes.
+Quite seriously, too.

+🔗 Try it yourself →

+It Started with Simple Curiosity
+The original code looked like a particle physics simulator, but under the hood the physics were fairly simple.
+Particles flew in straight lines, the magnetic field only affected the x and z directions, and decays just fired off in random directions.

+“What if I put real physics in here?”
+That thought was the beginning of this project.

+What Actually Happens Inside the LHC
+At CERN’s LHC (Large Hadron Collider), two protons collide head-on at nearly the speed of light.
+The energy released at the moment of collision can reach up to 13.6 TeV — roughly 14,500 times the rest mass of a proton, all concentrated at a single point.

+From that collision, hundreds of new particles are born in an instant.
+Pions, kaons, muons, electrons — each with different masses and charges, flying off in every direction.
+Inside a powerful solenoid magnetic field (about 3.8 Tesla), each one traces its own helical path.

+The detector measures the curvature of these paths to calculate momentum.
+Even with the same charge, heavier particles curve gently while lighter ones curve sharply.

+Reproducing this in the browser was the goal.

+The Physics Engine: What’s Under the Hood
+1. Special Relativity — “Nothing Can Exceed the Speed of Light” This was the first problem to solve.
+Conventional game physics engines use Newtonian mechanics: F = ma.
+Apply a force continuously and velocity increases without limit.

+But inside the LHC, protons travel at 99.9999991% of the speed of light.
+Newtonian mechanics breaks down completely at these speeds.

+The solution is the Lorentz factor γ (gamma):

+γ = E / m = 1 / √(1 - v²/c²)
+As velocity approaches the speed of light, γ grows explosively — the same force produces less and less acceleration.
+Every particle in this simulator passes through this formula.
+No particle can exceed the speed of light.

+2. Boris Integrator — The Same Method Used by GEANT4 Numerically computing the motion of a particle in a magnetic field is trickier than it sounds.
+A naive implementation lets energy slowly leak out, causing the spiral to gradually grow or shrink — a real error.

+The Boris Integrator is the algorithm that solves this problem.
+It’s the standard method used in CERN’s GEANT4 and plasma physics PIC codes.
+The key idea is to split the magnetic rotation into two half-rotations:

+p⁻ = p + p × t      ← first half-rotation
+p⁺ = p⁻ + p⁻ × s   ← second half-rotation
+This method conserves energy precisely while reproducing helical trajectories.
+As a result, in this simulator you can see positively charged particles curving counterclockwise and negatively charged ones curving clockwise — exactly as in a real detector.

+3. The Bethe-Bloch Formula — Different Particles Slow Down Differently Inside an LHC detector, particles lose energy as they pass through the detection material.
+The Bethe-Bloch formula calculates this energy loss:

+-dE/dx ≈ K · z² / β² · [ln(2mₑβ²γ² / I) - β²]
+The key point is that this loss differs for each particle.
+Light electrons lose energy quickly and trace short spirals.
+Heavy muons punch through almost the entire detector, leaving long straight tracks.
+This difference is visible in the simulator.

+4. Decay Branching Ratios — π⁺ Doesn’t Always Decay the Same Way This was personally the most fascinating part.

+The positively charged pion (π⁺) is an unstable particle — it decays into other particles almost immediately after being created.
+But it doesn’t always decay the same way.

+Decay Mode Probability π⁺ → μ⁺ + νμ 99.99% π⁺ → e⁺ + νe 0.01%

+It almost always decays into a muon, but roughly once in every 10,000 times it decays into an electron instead.
+These values are actual experimental measurements from the PDG (Particle Data Group).

+This simulator implements those probabilities exactly.
+Run enough collisions and you’ll occasionally see a rare decay flagged separately in the event log.
+When it happens, it’s genuinely exciting.

+5. 4-Momentum Conservation — Physics Laws Hold Even During Decay The directions and velocities of particles produced in a decay are determined by 4-momentum conservation.
+First, the decay direction is calculated in the parent particle’s rest frame (CM frame), then transformed to the lab frame via a Lorentz boost.

+As a result, high-energy particle decays are collimated (concentrated forward), while low-energy decays spread more isotropically.
+It’s a moment where the laws of physics naturally visualize themselves.

+6. αs(μ) — The Strong Force Coupling That Changes with Energy One of the most remarkable features of QCD (Quantum Chromodynamics) is asymptotic freedom: at higher energies, the strong force between quarks actually becomes weaker.
+This was the discovery that earned the 2004 Nobel Prize in Physics.

+This simulator calculates αs(μ) in real time using the 2-loop beta function:

+αs(MZ) = 0.1181  ← actual measured value at the Z boson mass
+Move the collision energy (√s) slider and αs changes — and that value determines how many particles are produced in the collision.
+At 13 TeV (LHC scale), hundreds of particles; at 20 GeV, tens — trends consistent with real experimental data.

+Two Versions
+3D Version (Three.js) Particles trace three-dimensional helices inside a solenoid ring.
+Freely rotate the view with your mouse.
+Adjust magnetic field strength and collision energy in real time.

+2D Dashboard Version The same physics engine, with QCD analysis tools added.
+Divided into three levels:

+LV.1 Analytic — Instant 2-loop αs(μ) calculation

+LV.2 Monte Carlo — PDF-sampled 2→2 parton scattering, pT distributions

+LV.3 Heavy Ion — Pb+Pb collisions via the Glauber model, QGP formation condition analysis

+Yang-Mills Theory and the Millennium Problem
+This project takes its name from Yang-Mills theory — the mathematical foundation of QCD, published in 1954 by C.N.
+Yang and R.L.
+Mills.

+The theory contains an unsolved mathematical problem: the Mass Gap Problem.
+There is still no rigorous mathematical proof of why quarks cannot exist in isolation, or why the strong force only acts over short distances.

+This is one of the 7 Millennium Prize Problems selected by the Clay Mathematics Institute.
+Solve it and you win $1,000,000.
+It remains unsolved.

+Closing Thoughts
+The most striking thing about building this project was the realization that formulas written on paper decades ago run just as well in a browser today.

+The Bethe-Bloch formula dates to the 1930s.
+The Boris Integrator was published in 1970.
+Asymptotic freedom in αs was discovered in 1973.

+These equations are still running at CERN today — and right now, in this browser.

+🔗 Launch the 3D Simulator →

+Physics Engine Summary
+Component Description Relativistic Motion Lorentz factor γ = E/m applied; speed of light cannot be exceeded Boris Integrator Standard numerical integration used in GEANT4 and PIC codes Bethe-Bloch Energy loss formula based on particle mass, charge, and velocity 4-Momentum Conservation CM frame 2-body decay followed by Lorentz boost Branching Ratios π⁺→μ⁺νμ (99.99%) vs e⁺νe (0.01%) and other PDG values αs(μ) Running Coupling 2-loop β function with quark flavor thresholds Monte Carlo PDF sampling, 2→2 parton scattering, pT distributions Glauber Model Heavy-ion collisions, Ncoll, ε₀, QGP formation conditions Helix Trajectories Accurate curvature under solenoid magnetic field

+The code is publicly available on GitHub.
+Feedback and questions are always welcome.

 # ⚛️ Yang-Mills Collider — Full Physics Simulation

 > **A browser-based particle physics simulator implementing relativistic dynamics, QCD running coupling, and realistic decay chains — entirely in vanilla JavaScript.**